Table of Contents

 Supreme Court exercising judicial power

-The Supreme Court in Washington DC argued that the United States Constitution allowed that any dispute between a state and someone from another state came within their remit.
+The Supreme Court in Washington, D.C., argued that the United States Constitution allowed any dispute between a state and someone from another state to fall within its remit.

 Interpretations of the 11th Amendment

-The aim of the proposal was to overturn the ruling brought by the Supreme Court in the Chisholm case.
+The proposal aimed to overturn the Supreme Court’s ruling in the Chisholm case.

-It comprised 43 words, and the aim was to ensure that federal judicial power did not extend to disputes involving states and a citizen of a different state or a foreign state.
+It comprised 43 words, and the aim was to ensure that federal judicial power did not extend to disputes between states and a citizen of a different state, or between a state and a foreign state.
 It was ratified on February 7, 1795.

-Unfortunately in attempting to make things clearer, Congress managed to make things more opaque.
+Unfortunately, in attempting to clarify things, Congress made them more opaque.
 There are four different interpretations of the Eleventh Amendment:

-• In the simplest terms, that a state can only be sued in a federal court if it agrees.
+- In the simplest terms, a state can be sued in federal court only if it agrees.

-• The exact opposite interpretation is that a state cannot be sued by someone from a different state thanks to Eleventh Amendment immunity.
+- The exact opposite interpretation is that a state cannot be sued by someone from another state under the Eleventh Amendment.

-• A more general interpretation allows the principle that a federal court cannot hear a case against a state.
-Should Congress, for some reason, take away a state sovereign immunity, then it will no longer enjoy protection from being sued in a federal court.
+- A more general interpretation allows the principle that a federal court cannot hear a case against a state.
+Should Congress, for some reason, take away a state’s sovereign immunity, then it will no longer enjoy protection from being sued in a federal court.

 Exceptions to the 11th Amendment